How Much Does it Cost to Sell a House?

 Sometimes fighting a low appraisal is necessary if there is a blatant mistake on the appraiser’s part.
 Most of the time, fighting an appraisal is not successful.

 This fee is one that you will definitely want to research now before you close the sale.
-As far as closing costs for a seller goes, this is one if often unexpected.
+As far as closing costs for a seller go, this is one if often unexpected.
+Quite often, homeowners find out about this seller closing cost at the last minute and are very disappointed.

 HOA Fees – Variable